ericdke/PokerHands2/README.md

 - Reorder and extract results

+## Why this new version?

+I wanted to fix the bugs and improve the speed, but also change the way many objects were modelized, and have a new demo, and...
+Well, starting a new project made more sense to me rather than updating [the other one](https://github.com/ericdke/PokerHands).

 ## Demo app

-A list of a all-in heads-up simulator.
-Two players, with random cards, go all-in each round.
+A SwiftUI demo of a all-in heads-up simulator.

 ## Credits